My Guide to Travel

 I totally agree with Michael Jennings’s account of “Why a traveller loves Uber“.

-I have a reputation for being demanding when I am a visiting lecturer but I am nothing compared to the amazing set of instructions that Richard Stallman sends his hosts.
+Once upon a time I was fascinated by the amazing set of instructions that Richard Stallman sends his hosts.
 I have simple preferences (e.g. a working shower, mineral water) but put great weight on them being satisfied.
 One of my preferences is alone time.
 As Stallman says,

 Many people assume that because I am traveling, I am having a vacation–that I have no other work to do, so I can spend the whole day speaking or meeting with people.
 Some hosts even feel that they ought to try to fill up my time as a matter of good hospitality.
 Alas, it’s not that way for me.

 There are a few cities that I travel to frequently and will often try to spend time with friends.
 But there is an odd tendency from some cultures to feel obliged to “entertain” you, or to treat your whole schedule as theirs.
 If I’ve been in a classroom all day I may need the evenings to respond to emails and do other work.
 Learning that a mysterious person will be at my hotel room at 9pm to take me for dinner is my idea of hell.

 When abroad I like to tip, and usually leave a tip when I check out of a hotel room.
 If I’m not sure what an appropriate tip is I use the price of a pint of beer in local currency as a good benchmark (and multiply accordingly).

 If you want a mantra, here’s mine.
 Top line is when I’m leaving the house, bottom for when I’m leaving the country.
 Tickets usually means “have I added my boarding card to Passbook?”
 Money includes foreign currency.
 Passport includes ESTA/visa.
 Easy!